ryanwebber/wordboy/README.md

 # WordBoy

-A Wordle clone for the GameBoy Advance.
+A Wordle clone for the GameBoy Advance written in no-std rust.

 ![Screenshot](.github/screenshot.png)